How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 ) from presentation logic ensures your blog remains manageable even with hundreds of articles.

-The heart of this blog is the markdown processing system that transforms your content files into optimized HTML.
-This system is designed for both performance and flexibility:
+The heart of this blog is the markdown processing system that transforms your content files into optimized HTML with beautiful syntax highlighting.
+This system is designed for both performance and developer-friendly features:

 Intelligent File Discovery: The system efficiently scans the